SAP-archive/cloud-apis-virtual-event/exercises/05/readme.md

 Authorization: Bearer [the access token retrieved from the previous request]
 ```

-> Individual HTTP calls are separated from each other by a line containing `###`.
+> The "Send Request" strings are not actually part of the file's contents, they are placed there by the extension for us to click on when we want to make the calls.

 :point_right: Replace each of the placeholders (including the actual square brackets) for the first HTTP call with the values you've gathered earlier in this step.
-Notice that there's a space between the `[.uaa.clientid]` and `[.uaa.clientsecret]` - make sure you preserve this space (the REST Client supports this format of username and password, and will [automatically perform the required Base 64 encoding](https://github.com/Huachao/vscode-restclient#basic-auth).
+Notice that there's a space between the `[.uaa.clientid]` and `[.uaa.clientsecret]` - make sure you preserve this space (the REST Client supports this format of username and password, and will [automatically perform the required Base 64 encoding](https://github.com/Huachao/vscode-restclient#basic-auth)).

 Here's an example of what the first HTTP call details will look like when you've performed the replacements (note that the client ID and secret have been shortened here for display reasons, and note also that your values will be different!):